 But in the 1850s some of the settlers of the Midwest began to import a beef type of Shorthorn from Scotland.
 It was one of the first breeds of cattle used in an attempt to add a little more meat and tallow to the Texas Longhorn’s bony frame.
 Soon, however, the Scotch Shorthorn was recognized as a valuable animal in its own right, and quickly became the nation’s top beef breed.

 In the late 1800s and early 1900s, however, the hardier Hereford came to the forefront, as did the Angus.
-Breeders of beef-type Shorthorns intensified their selection practices, hoping to compete.
+Breeders of beef-type Shorthorns developed a polled variety and intensified their selection practices, hoping to compete.
 This raised concerns among breeders of the dairy-type animals, and in 1948 the two varieties were separated into separate breeds: the Shorthorn and the Milking Shorthorn.

 The beef-type Shorthorn has two main purposes: beef and crossbreeding with other beef breeds for increased hybrid vigor.